CC-HIC/icnarc2omop/README.md

 # icnarc2omop

-The role of this package is to help convert the most basic, elementary components of the ICNARC XML to OMOP CDM.
-This facilitates the set up of an OMOP style CDM, to while users can then populate with information from their EHR.
+The role of this package is to help convert the most elementary components of the ICNARC XML to OMOP CDM version 6.
+This facilitates the set up of an OMOP style CDM, acting as a base from which users can then populate with data from their local EHR.

 ## Prerequisites

-- A running database (I will use postgres in this demo)
+- A running target empty database
-- R and, preferably, R Studio
+- R (R is mandatory, R Studio is useful)
-- Some ICNARC xmls
+- The ICNARC xmls you wish to convert
-- A text file describing the ETL process for generating the ICNARC XML
+- A text file describing the ETL process that generated the ICNARC files (for data provenance)
-- Downloaded CDM 6 vocabuaries from Athena
+- A download of the vocabuaries you would like to use from (Athena)[http://athena.ohdsi.org/]

 ## Getting Started

 Before using this package, you will need to:

-1. Set up a new database, and populate it with the OMOP tables.
+1. Set up a new empty database
-2. Create a project folder with the necessary files.
-I suggest this:
+2. Create a project folder and populate it with the necessary files.
+They MUST follow THIS convention:

 ```
-|--icnarc_xml/
+|--xml/
     |--icnarc01.xml
     |--icnarc02.xml
 |--meta/